shuhui-wang/shuhui-wang/README.md

 💵 Minimalist, coffee and Red Bull lover

-🎸 Acoustic guitar player, but hoping to get an electric guitar (Fender Mustang plz) this year 🥺
+🎸 Acoustic guitar player, but practicing electric guitar (Fender Mustang, the collest guitar in the world🐎) this year 🥺

+😇 Hoping to join in the 27 club or quit PhD program if I still have no publication in my current study and still roasted by my supervisor next year 🔫

+🌕 Happy fucking mid-autumn festival!!🏮